VAT on UK commercial property transactions

 • made by a taxable person;

-• in the course or furtherance of any business carried on by him
+• in the course or furtherance of any business carried on by that taxable person

 but only so far as consideration is paid.

-This guide only applies to commercial property and not to residential property.
+This guide only applies to UK VAT on commercial property and not to residential property.

 Charging VAT on commercial property transactions

-Goods or services: Most property transactions will self-evidently involve the supply of goods or services.
-However, a supply of services is deemed to include 'anything... done for a consideration'.
-This will apply to the grant of an option, entering into a restrictive covenant or the payment of a deposit to be held as agent for the seller.
+Most property transactions will involve the supply of goods or services.
+However, for VAT purposes a supply of services is deemed to include "anything... done for a consideration".
+In a property context, a supply will include a grant of an option, entering into a restrictive covenant or the payment of a deposit to be held as agent for the seller.

-Taxable supplies: Any supply of goods or services is 'taxable', unless the VAT legislation specifies that it is exempt.
-All taxable supplies are standard rated (20%), unless the VAT legislation specifies that it is zero rated.
+A supply of goods or services is "taxable", unless the VAT legislation specifies that it is exempt.
+All taxable supplies are standard rated (20%), unless the VAT legislation specifies that it is subject to a lower rate.
+Certain supplies are zero rated, which means that no VAT is payable, although it is stated as being chargeable at 0%.

-Broadly, registration is compulsory where the taxable supplies that person has made in the last year, or in the next 30 days, exceed the VAT registration threshold – see HMRC's website.
+Broadly, registration is compulsory where the taxable supplies that person has made in the last year, or in the next 30 days, exceed the VAT registration threshold (currently £85,000, although this threshold is reviewed annually).

-These thresholds are always liable to catch large one-off transactions, such as property transactions, unless the sale or supply is exempt and not 'taxable'.
+These thresholds are set at a level that will catch large one-off transactions, such as property transactions, unless the sale or supply is exempt and not taxable.

-Business: A supply must be made in the course of business to attract VAT, even if made by a taxable person.
-However, 'business' is a very wide term – certainly wider than 'trading'.
-EU legislation uses the term 'economic activity'.
+A supply must be made in the course of a business to attract VAT, even if made by a taxable person.
+The term "business" is widely defined and extends beyond "trading".
+EU legislation uses the term "economic activity".

 Who is liable for VAT?

-VAT is the liability of the supplier of the goods or services – usually the seller or landlord in property transactions - rather than the person to whom the supply is made.
-Whenever the supplier makes a standard-rated or zero-rated supply, it must account to HM Revenue & Customs (HMRC) for VAT.
-Each quarter the supplier accounts to HMRC for that VAT.
-Large businesses may be required to make monthly payments on account.
+The supplier of the goods or services is liable to account to HM Revenue & Customs (HMRC) for VAT.
+This is usually the seller or landlord in property transactions, rather than the person to whom the supply is made.
+Whenever the supplier makes a VATable supply, it must account to HMRC.

 Recovering VAT